flyingtango/homepage/source/_posts/main.md

 # Education

-PhD in Industrial Systems Engineering, **National University of Singapore**, 2018 - 2023 B.E. in Computer Science and Technology, **Xidian University, China**, 2014 - 2018
+PhD in Industrial Systems Engineering, **National University of Singapore**, 2018 - 2022 B.E. in Computer Science and Technology, **Xidian University, China**, 2014 - 2018

 # News
 - Feb.
 2023: Successfully passed my PhD defense!
+- Aug.
+2022: Submitted my thesis for defense.
 - May.
 2022: Invited as a reviewer for TNNLS.
 - Apr.
 2022: Invited as a reviewer for NeurIPS 2022.
 - Mar.
 2022: One paper was accepted by CVPR 2022.